dsyer/spring-boot-operator/tutorial/step2.md

 `kubectl get all`{{execute}}

 The 6 lines of YAML have created for you a `Deployment` and a `Service`, and the `Service` is exposed on port 80 in the cluster.
-Sample output:
+Sample output, once the app is running:

 ```
 NAME                        READY   STATUS    RESTARTS   AGE